 - Difficulties at work or school because of heavy drug use

-- Extended periods of sleeplessness followed by long periods of sleep (“crashing”)
+- Extended periods of sleeplessness followed by long periods of sleep

 - Excessive talking while under the influence of the drug

-- Scars on the face as a result of smoking crystal meth or “picking”
+- Scars on the face as a result of smoking crystal meth

-Crystal meth addiction is unique among other drugs of addiction because of the cycle of relapse noted by patients in recovery.
-Though most who relapse after drug rehab do so within the first few months after returning home, crystal meth addicts tend to “slip” and use the drug or binge for days at a time about seven to nine months after leaving treatment.
-The cycle of cravings is far longer among crystal meth addicts, which means that the treatment model should be adjusted to address this fact effectively.
+Meth addiction is unique among other substance use disorders because of the cycle of relapse reported by patients in recovery.
+Though most who relapse after rehab do so within the first few months after returning home, people struggling with meth addiction tend to “slip” and use the drug or binge for days at a time, about seven to nine months after leaving treatment.
+The cycle of cravings is far longer among crystal meth addicts, so the treatment model should be adjusted to address this fact effectively.

 - The amount of crystal meth taken daily during active abuse

-- The number of binges in a given period during addiction
+- The frequency of binges during addiction

-- The level of treatment and care given to chronic health issues, depression, anxiety and other related problems
+- The level of treatment and care given to chronic health issues, depression, anxiety, and other related problems

-Treatment at Michael's House
+Meth Addiction Treatment at Michael's House